lem7931/CUNYTV-MiniDV-Workflow/README.md

 *Terminal will yell at you because the checksum does not match!
 But that is to be expected because we made changes to the packages*

 Finally, let's create a manifest with all the checksums!
-Move all files out of parent folders and then run:
+Move all packages out of parent folders and then run:
 ```
 	  collectionchecksum $drag_package_here
 ```

-*Run this on parent folders - gathers all checksums and creates a new manifest*
+*Command gathers all checksums and creates a new manifest*

 ## Resources: